Humble Beginnings: A Training Ground for Students

 The growth continued.
 Between 2004 and 2005, the station added more than ten thousand listeners, meaning that over 46,300 individuals were tuning into KLRC each week.
 KLRC was now the most popular Christian station in the area, and one of the top stations overall in the market.
 Sharathon's growth continued as well.
 In 2005, the station raised an amazing $365,000 in sixteen hours, almost nine hours faster than was planned.

 As a part of the growth, KLRC added yet another full-time staff member.
 Malachi Crane, a recent graduate of JBU, was hired in December of 2005 as KLRCs Underwriting Director.

 2006 also marked the beginning of several staff changes at the station.
-After serving as KLRCs program director for almost six and a half years, Melody Miller resigned her position in October to pursue other opportunities.
-Hired to replace her as the stations third program director was Mark Michaels, who had attended John Brown University and worked for KLRC as a student almost a decade before.
+After serving as KLRC's program director for almost six and a half years, Melody Miller resigned her position in October.
+Hired to replace her as the station's third program director was Mark Michaels, who had attended John Brown University and worked for KLRC as a student almost a decade before.

-In 2007, Josh Bentley, the stations Production Director, also left the station to allow his wife to pursue a job in Oklahoma.
+In 2007, Josh Bentley, the station's Production Director, also left the station.
 Replacing Bentley in that role was Jeremy Louis, who had previously worked with Mark Michaels at KBGI in Omaha, Nebraska.

 Expanding the Vision: Major Additions and Upgrades